agolikova/RNAi-Gene-Screen-Heatmap/README.md

 ### Results

-[Data](https://github.com/agolikova/RNAi-Gene-Screen-Heatmap/blob/main/TR%20screen%20data.csv) denoting survival of wild-type *C. elegans* worms following heat shock was illustrated as a [heatmap](https://github.com/agolikova/RNAi-Gene-Screen-Heatmap/blob/main/Heatmap.png) using RStudio.
+[Data](https://github.com/agolikova/RNAi-Gene-Screen-Heatmap/blob/main/TR%20screen%20data.csv) denoting survival of wild-type *C. elegans* worms following heat shock was illustrated as a [heatmap](https://github.com/agolikova/RNAi-Gene-Screen-Heatmap/blob/main/Heatmap.jpg) using RStudio.
+The resulting heatmap annotations were added using Adobe Illustrator.

 Survival of worms grown on the 19 RNAi clones in the days following heat shock showed no clear segregation by subunit subcomplex/particle, with knockdown of most subunits resulting in either decreased or similar stress resistance compared to control worms.
 The only gene which enhanced stress resistance to the same extent as *F29C4.2* RNAi upon knockdown was *pas-1*, which encodes a type 6 α subunit forming part of the 20S outer rings.

 ### Conclusion